Military history: Online resources

-People interested in military history from all periods of time, and all subtopics, are increasingly turning to the Internet for many more resources than are typically available in nearby libraries.
-Since 1993, one of the most popular sites, with over 4000 members (subscriptions are free) has been H-WAR, sponsored by the H-Net network based at Michigan State University.
-H-War has six coeditors, and an academic advisory board that sets policy.
+People interested in military history from all periods and subtopics are increasingly turning to the Internet for many more resources than are typically available in nearby libraries.
+Since 1993, one of the most popular sites, with over 4000 members (subscriptions are free), has been H-WAR, sponsored by the H-Net network based at Michigan State University.
+H-War has six coeditors and an academic advisory board that sets policy.
 It sponsors daily moderated discussions of current topics, announcements of new publications and conferences, and reports on developments at conferences.
 The H-Net family of lists has sponsored and published over 46,000 scholarly book reviews, thousands of which deal with books in military history broadly conceived.
 Wikipedia itself has a very wide coverage of military history, with over 180,000 articles.
 Its editors sponsor Wikipedia:WikiProject Military history and encourage readers to join.